REGIONAL I-CORPS PROGRAMS

 What to Expect

 I-Corps South offers an average of four Regional Cohorts a year.
-We deploy a number of different types of Regional Cohort programs including the Female Founders Initiative, which is geared towards female-led entrepreneurial teams.
+We deploy a number of different types of Regional Cohort programs.
 Our regional curriculum is typically a four-week program for teams of 2-4 members interested in commercializing their research.
 Teams may consist of an entrepreneurial lead, a technical lead, and an industry mentor.
 If you are interested in participating as a team, you must apply and be accepted in order to participate in the Regional Cohort.
 The programs typically consists of a 1-day kickoff workshop, 20 Customer Discovery interviews, and a 1-day closing workshop.

 Participants need to commit at least 20 hours of time in addition to the opening and closing workshops for this program to be successful.

 The NSF I-Corps Teams program has been a real-world, hands-on, immersive learning experience in how to transform innovations into successful products and services.
 It has been an excellent experience for me as a mentor to help my team get through the demanding “get out of the building” and undergo customer discovery to test their technology concept’s hypothesized product-market fit and commercial viability.
 I-Corp has been great for me because it has allowed me to look at innovation and technology from the perspective of the market.
 And it has been my pleasure to help my team to translate their technology through customer discovery into what the market wants as supposed to building on biases and assumptions.